-117mSn-DTPA was studied in the years 1990s by Brookhaven National Laboratory as a bone pain palliation agent and for the treatment of bone cancers.
+117mSn-DTPA was studied in the years 1990s as a bone pain palliation agent and for the treatment of bone cancers.
 Its development up to clinical Phase II was stopped due to lack of funds and difficult access to 117mSn.
 About 120 patients went through a clinical trial before the development was stopped.

 However, all these studies pushed the development of other 117mSn-labeled drugs in different indications.
 In-between, the production issues to obtain industrial amounts of high quality 117mSn were solved.
 In the course of the year 2019, the development of this drug was reactivated.
 This drug is also developed in Canine Bone Metastasis therapy.